agon29/nasapi/README.md

 - Landing page displays the daily picure or videos.
-- Landing page displays the daily picure or videos.
 - Find near earth obecjts with in a given date, details about the objects as well.
 - Weather on mars check what the weather in mars is like.